cpainterwakefield/practical_db_textbook/_sources/PART3_RELATIONAL_DATABASE_THEORY/01-relational-model/relational-model.rst

 The relational model of the database
 ====================================

+.. index:: database; relational model of, relational model of databases

 In this chapter we introduce the mathematical model that relational databases are based on.
 The *relational model* of the database provides a mathematical foundation for describing and reasoning about databases.
 While most relational database systems in practice vary in small ways from the mathematical model (see :numref:`Chapter {number} <sql-vs-theory-chapter>`), understanding the model facilitates a deeper understanding of these systems.

 Given its mathematical foundations, the relational model is most conveniently expressed using at least some mathematical notation and terminology.
 In the interests of keeping this book accessible to as wide an audience as possible, however, we will give the basics of the model using a minimum of notation and explain terms as we use them.